Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Seaside Park, NJ

 This is a simple beach, featuring a boardwalk with food, some shops, and games.
 The tides can get a little rough here, so be careful when going into the water.
-It has the potential to get crowded later in the morning, so go early to avoid them.
+It has the potential to get crowded later in the morning, so go early to avoid the crowds.

 Bradley Beach